hyunsupul/aesop-core/README.txt

 * TWEAK - Height of the parallax component now respects height of image if parallax is set to off
 * TWEAK - Improved the responsive nature of the stacked gallery component
 * TWEAK - All actions now have $atts and $unique attributes added for fine grain control over adding things to specific components
-* TRANSLATIONS - Added Bulgarian, China, Danish, Dutch, Finissh, German, Greek, Hungarian, Khmer, Korean, Norwegian, Persian, Slovak, Slovenian, Spanish Argentina, Spanish Spain, Thai, Vietnames - Aesop is now available in 29 languates thanks to WP Translations!
+* TRANSLATIONS - Added Bulgarian, Chinese, Danish, Dutch, Finnish, German, Greek, Hungarian, Khmer, Korean, Norwegian, Persian, Slovak, Slovenian, Spanish (Argentina), Spanish (Spain), Thai, and Vietnamese.
+Aesop is now available in 29 languages thanks to WP Translations!

 = 1.5.2 =
 * FIX - Fixed an issue with the Photoset gallery breaking with the last update